As a blogger, I’m sure you’ve come across the term ‘keyword research’. But perhaps you’re not quite sure what it entails?

-- Pages matching the meaning do better than pages matching just a few words.
+Pages matching the meaning typically do better than pages matching just a few words.

-- Google now prefers detailed content covering topics, rather than short content targeting individual keywords.
+For some keywords (not all), Google may prefer detailed content covering topics, rather than short content targeting individual keywords.

 For example, previously you may have written four short blog posts: